Al-Ateek/HTML-CSS-Template-Two/README.md

-# Elzero Web School - HTML|CSS Template One
+# Elzero Web School - HTML|CSS Template Two

 This is a template built with HTML and CSS